Furnal-Equinox/virtual.furnalequinox.com/README.md

   * `/gallery/`: likewise, but for the images in the art gallery.
   * `/images/`: general images used throughout the website, like the logo and the splash image.
   * `/posts/`: holds the images and text for each blog post.
 * `/docs/`: holds all the sketches, UI mockups, and WIP screenshots.
+The `README.md` has a list of helpful links.
+* `/scripts/`: Scripts used to help automate stuff.
+These don't play any direct role in the website - they're just helpful tools.
+  * `docxToMD.hs`: (WIP) A Haskell script that converts dealer .docx files to Markdown files and corrects the structure to match the structure in `/dealers/`.
 * `/src/`: holds the source code for the website.
   * `/components/`: holds the source code for UI components.
     * Each component has: